bootstrap-vue/bootstrap-vue/src/components/overlay/README.md

 - Background blurring is not available on some browsers (e.g. IE 11).
 - Blurring requires that the opacity level be relatively high for the effect to be visible.

+### Fade transition

+By default, the overlay uses Bootstrap's fade transition when showing or hiding.
+You can disable the fade transition via adding the `no-fade` prop to `<b-overlay>`.

 ### Default spinner styling

 The default overlay content is a [`<b-spinner>`](/docs/components/spinner) of type `'border'`.
 You